ChidambaramR/SimpleTraderCDK/README.md

       - Latest code base from the S3 bucket
       - keys.json containing the aws api key and secret key
       - access_token.txt which contains that days access token obtained from Zerodha
-      - prod_data.db which contains any OHLC data for today
       - Downloads requirements.txt from S3 bucket and sets up Python site-packages required
   - During trading time, the cron job starts the trading script